Leah Browning's recent publications include a short story, "Don't Do It," in A Quiet

 Bohemian, Wigleaf, 971 MENU, and Autumn Sky Poetry, as well as on a broadside

 from Broadsided Press, on postcards and bookmarks from the program Poetry Jumps

 Off the Shelf, with audio recordings in The Poetry Storehouse, in short films by Paul

 Broderick and Nic Sebastian on Vimeo, and in several anthologies.
 Her poetry and

-fiction are forthcoming in Cape Fear Review, Sugared Water, and Mud Season Review;
+fiction are forthcoming in Chagrin River Review, Cape Fear Review, Sugared Water, and

-in the anthology Nothing to Declare: A Guide to the Flash Sequence; and in her fourth
+The Big Jewel; in the anthology Nothing to Declare: A Guide to the Flash Sequence; and

 In addition to writing, Browning serves as editor of the Apple Valley Review, an online

 literary journal.
 Each issue features a collection of poetry, short fiction, and essays.